Recent report shows Hawaiian monk seal population increase

 The five actions are as follows:

-Despite the increase in Hawaiian monk seal pups born in 2018, these current numbers only show one-third of historic population levels.
+Even though there was an increase in Hawaiian monk seal pups born in 2018, this is still only one-third of historic population levels.

-“A slowed rate of decline leading up to the recent population increase is due in many ways to NMFS and partner recovery efforts,” the report stated.
+The National Marine Fisheries Service and its partners are credited with slowing the decline of the monk seal population.
 “In fact, an estimated 30 percent of monk seals alive today are here because they directly benefited… from a lifesaving intervention performed by NMFS… such as disentanglement or dehooking.”

 The 154 interventions to improve individual seals’ survival in 2017-2018 included translocating 45 pups from high predator risk areas to low risk areas, releasing 15 seals from being caught in marine debris and 18 seals trapped behind the Tern Island sea wall located in the French Frigate Shoals in the Northwestern Hawaiian Islands.
 Additional miscellaneous interventions mentioned in the report included “rescuing young pups from high waves and reuniting separated mothers and pups.”